unsonnet/k9/api/docs/api/endpoints/auth/forgot/POST.md

 ## Response 204

-No content — password reset email sent
+No content — password reset link sent to email

 ## Response 400